Fellowships, Funding Resources, and Select Job Postings

 - Small Business Postdoctoral Research Diversity Fellowship: An NSF funded fellowship program for postdocs of underrepresented minorities interested in conducting research in Phase II SBIR funding companies. $75,000 stipend + benefits.

 - Alzheimer’s Association Research Fellowship and the Alzheimer’s Association Research Fellowship to Promote Diversity -The Alzheimer’s Association Research Fellowship Award to Promote Diversity Program is up to three years (minimum 2 years) intended to support exceptional scientist from underrepresented groups working in Alzheimer’s or related dementias research and who are engaged in their post-graduate work (i.e. postdoctoral fellows) and before they have their first independent faculty positions (i.e. Assistant Professor) and working in diverse areas of research, including basic, translational, clinical, functional and social-behavioral research.
-Letters of intent due October 2, 2018; applications due November 19, 2018.
+Applications due November 19, 2018.

 - Fannie and John Hertz Foundation Fellowships – Offer full tuition up to five years, $34,000 per academic year stipend, and $5,000 annual dependent childcare stipend.
 Candidates must be applying to a PhD program or within their first year of one, and an American citizen or permanent resident.
 Specific criteria include innovation and positive impact.
 Deadline October 24, 2018, References due October 26, 2018.